-Intangible assets, which are acquired by the Group, are stated at cost less accumulated amortisation and any impairment losses.
+Intangible assets acquired by the Bank are stated at cost, less accumulated amortisation and any impairment losses.

 Amortisation is calculated on a straight-line basis over the expected useful life of the asset.
 The annual rates of amortisation are as follows: